rudojaksa/subrelease/doc/subrelease.md

         %p  package name, %P w. version, %b variant/branch, %B w. branch
         %a  authors, %c caption, %x project, %l language
         %%  the % character

+        The EXCLUDE allows to exclude specified files from being archived.
+        Exclude patterns are space separated glob patterns, can be quoted with double quotes:
+        EXCLUDE: .git *.png "copy of *"

 ### RECOVERY
         In case of error (No space left on device, etc.) the re-packaging